solaoi/tuna-mayonnaise/README.md

 ### 1. Create a configuration

-`tuna tool` command launch a browser like below.
+`tuna tool` command launches a browser like below.

 this ui generate a configuration( `tuna-mayonnaise.json` ) with `Save` menu.